home films tv biog best scene shop news discussion download interviews more all the sites русский

 1961 Portrait of a Soviet composer

-Russell's first full length television film about the composer Prokofief.
 The producer Huw Wheldon initially did not want actors in the documentaries.
-Russell gradually worked around this, initially for the Prokofief film showing only the hands and back of the actor, and once the actor reflected in water.
-Interestingly this only applies to the actor playing Prokofief.
+Russell gradually worked around this, initially for the Prokofiev film showing only the hands and back of the actor, and once the actor reflected in water.
+Interestingly this only applies to the actor playing Prokofiev.
 The actor playing the critic is shown in full and even talks in one scene.

 The famous mirror scene converts two actors into a crowd.
 At one point an actor is arguing with his own image in the mirror.
 Russell uses the same trick in other films.